-“Rooms with Pension from 5 kr. per.
+“Rooms with Pension from DKK 5. pr.
 Day.
-Nice rooms.
-Good Powerful Diet. "
+Cozy Rooms.
+Good Powerful Diet. ”

 It is not entirely clear when Axelsen ceased to operate a boarding house, but Strandgaarden was at least purchased in 1947 by Oda Mortensen and her husband, who was the mechanical engineer at Læsø ferry.
 Initially, Oda maintained its original profession as a weaver and provided furniture and curtain fabrics to Illum and Magasin and other large stores.
 Oda had decided that under no circumstances would she resume the operation of Strandgaarden as a summer pension.
 Instead, she accidentally got the idea to start a turkey production in Strandgarden's attic and eventually in all the small rooms!
 Unfortunately, it turned out that turkey production was disastrously unprofitable, the rooms were now repaired, and by 1962 Oda lost her husband - her first husband she had lost 25 years earlier.
 The guesthouse began to get started after the weaving room was closed: first a family of 3 people insisted on staying there, the next time 10 arrived, and then the events took off!
 In the winter when the boarding house was closed, money had to be made in other ways, and this was done by setting up a small laundry with a few washing machines and a roll.